mhasse1/rcforge/core/README.md

 ## Contributing

-Contributions welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome!
+Please submit pull requests or open issues on our GitHub repository.

+## Support

+For issues, questions, or feature requests, please visit our GitHub repository or open an issue.